Back arrow - black

 70% of new sales trainings fail to achieve their goal

 For remote reps specifically, disconnection, lack of communication, and unclear goals can be some of their top challenges.
-Ensuring that they have that set time on your calendar each week is an important reminder that they are a priority.
+Designate a set time each week for sales coaching to ensure that it is a priority for both you and your reps.

 Tip 4: Trust your reps

-Trusting your reps is crucial throughout the coaching process.
+Trusting your reps is crucial throughout the sales coaching process.
 Give them the resources and support they need.
 Then trust that they can move forward with confidence.
-Focus on maintaining open communication without being overbearing.
-Instead, discuss with your reps how they prefer to communicate their challenges, victories, and progress.

 Tip 5: Coach to one aspect

-Coaching doesn’t necessarily mean you’re going to solve all the problems within your sales team at once.
-Instead of focusing on speed, take the time to target each rep’s specific skills, goals, and obstacles.
-When you coach with intent, then you are setting the rep up for success in the long run.
+Coaching doesn't necessarily mean you're going to solve all the problems within your sales team at once.
+Instead of focusing on speed, take the time to target each rep's specific skills, goals, and obstacles.
+Coaching with intent will set your reps up for long-term success.

 Tip 6: Provide extra support